Updated October 11, 2021.

 2. Lease of Premises (Initial 3 Months’ Rent): $10,000 to $425,000

-- The rent estimates contemplate three months’ rent, and the range is based on various Restaurant venues throughout the country.
+- The rent estimates contemplate three months’ rent, and the range is based on various Panda Express Restaurant venues throughout the country.

 - Rent expense varies, and the low-high range given is based on location, square footage, age and condition of the structure, lease arrangements, and other factors and could differ materially from area to area.
 In particular, rent in airports may be significantly higher than in other venues, and this accounts for the high end given in the chart.

-- The typical Panda Express Restaurant in a captive venue will be approximately 500 to 1,500 square feet, although a few units occupy approximately 3,000 square feet.
+- The typical Panda Express Restaurant in a captive venue will be approximately 500 to 1,500 square feet, although a few Panda Express Restaurants occupy approximately 3,000 square feet.

 - Other charges may include Common Area Maintenance charges (“CAM”), utilities, taxes, and insurance, as imposed by the facility.
 Leases frequently specify minimum rent and percentage rent (typically 10%) applicable above a threshold sales volume.